kean/DFImageManager/README.md

 </p>
 <h1 align="center">DFImageManager</h1>

-Modern iOS framework for fetching, caching, processing and preheating images from various sources.
-It uses latest advancements in iOS SDK and doesn't reinvent the existing technologies.
-It provides a powerful API that will extend the capabilities of your app.
+Modern iOS framework for fetching, caching, processing, and preheating images from various sources.
+It uses latest advancements in iOS SDK and doesn't reinvent existing technologies.
+It provides a powerful API and an extreme performance that will extend the capabilities of your app.

 #### Supported resources
 - NSURL with schemes http, https, ftp, file and data